DataDog/hiring-engineers/answers.md

 ### MongoDB Installation and Integration Configuration

-I followed the instructions on the [Mongo site to install community edition](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
+I followed the instructions on the [Mongo site](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) to install community edition on Ubuntu.
 As previously mentioned I had to do this twice because of the two different hosts I created on different versions of Ubuntu.

-I then used the instructions in the [datadog integration page in my trial account](https://app.datadoghq.com/account/settings#integrations/mongodb) and the [Docs section for Mongo](https://docs.datadoghq.com/integrations/mongo/) to configure the agent.
-I google'd to find Mongo shell commands for user creation.
+I then used the instructions on the [integration page of my datadog dashboard](https://app.datadoghq.com/account/settings#integrations/mongodb) and the [Datadog Docs section for Mongo](https://docs.datadoghq.com/integrations/mongo/) to configure the agent.
+I google'd to find Mongo shell commands for user creation to complete that step.
 I had never worked with YAML before so it was a lot of trial and error using this [YAML interpreter](http://www.yamllint.com/) to get the proper conf.yaml file to recognize my Mongo server and collect metrics.
 ```
 init_config: